scolapicchioni/blazor/Lab11/readme.md

 ## Authorization

 Now we have to tackle the `IAuthorizationService<T>` by creating our own `PhotosAuthorizationService` and `CommentsAuthorizationService` classes.
-As explained in the [Resource Based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased?view=aspnetcore-5.0) documentation, our classes can use a `Microsoft.AspNetCore.Authorization.IAuthorizationService` to check if the user is authorized to perform a specific operation.
+As explained in the [Resource Based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased?view=aspnetcore-6.0) documentation, our classes can use a `Microsoft.AspNetCore.Authorization.IAuthorizationService` to check if the user is authorized to perform a specific operation.
 The Microsoft `IAuthorizationService` has an `AuthorizeAsync` method that accepts
 - a *User*
-This is the ClaimsIdentity returned by our `UserService`
+This is the `ClaimsIdentity` returned by our `UserService`
 - a *Resource*
 This is the object we're trying to secure (either a `Photo` or a `Comment` in our case)
 - a *Policy*
 This a string with the name of a `Policy`.
 We still need to define and enforce our policies, but we already know that:
-  - A User may create a Photo only if she's authenticated
+  - A `User` may create a `Photo` only if she's authenticated
-  - A User may create a Comment only if she's authenticated
+  - A `User` may create a `Comment` only if she's authenticated
-  - A User may update a Photo only if she's authenticated and she's the photo owner
+  - A `User` may update a `Photo` only if she's authenticated and she's the photo owner
-  - A User may update a Comment only if she's authenticated and she's the comment owner
+  - A `User` may update a `Comment` only if she's authenticated and she's the comment owner
-  - A User may delete a Photo only if she's authenticated and she's the photo owner
+  - A `User` may delete a `Photo` only if she's authenticated and she's the photo owner
-  - A User may delete a Comment only if she's authenticated and she's the photo owner
+  - A `User` may delete a `Comment` only if she's authenticated and she's the photo owner
-We'll see later what a Policy is and how to configure it.
+We'll see later what a `Policy` is and how to configure it.
 For now we'll just need to define the policy names.

 We can reuse the exact same code on both our Backend and FrontEnd, so we will introduce another shared project.

 ## PhotoSharingApplication.Shared.Authorization

 - In the Solution Explorer, add a new project
-- As a template, select `Class Library (.NET Standard)`
+- As a template, select `Class Library`
 - As a name, type `PhotoSharingApplication.Shared.Authorization`
 - Add a project reference to `PhotoSharingApplication.Shared.Core`
 - Add a reference to the `Microsoft.AspNetCore.Authorization` NuGet Package